 Locating cancer using quantum dots

-Quantum dots that can be used to find and treat cancer are being developed by Dr Richard Tilley and others at Victoria University of Wellington and the MacDiarmid Institute for Advanced Materials and Nanotechnology.
+Quantum dots that can be used to find and treat cancer are being developed by Dr Richard Tilley and others at Victoria University of Wellington and the MacDiarmid Institute for Advanced Materials and Nanotechnology7.

 These quantum dots can be put into single cells, or lots of cells, in the tissue of living organisms.
-In future, it is planned to attach specific antibodies to the quantum dots – when injected into a body, the quantum dots will find and bind to cancer cells, and illuminate them when they fluoresce.
+In future, it is planned to attach specific antibodies to the quantum dots – when injected into a body, the quantum dots will find and bind to cancer12 cells, and illuminate them when they fluoresce.

 - Quantum dots last longer.
-Organic dye molecules only last for about 30 minutes in a human body.
+Organic dye molecules14 only last for about 30 minutes in a human body.
 Quantum dots can emit light for days.
 By following the quantum dots over time, it will be possible to monitor and show if treatment is working.

 - Silicon quantum dots are less toxic.